Sanglorian/orcus/Orcus Rulebook - current.md

 ## Falling

 A fall from a great height is one of the most common hazards facing an adventurer.
-At the end of a fall, a creature takes 1d10 damage for every 10 feet it fell, to a maximum of 50d10.
+At the end of a fall, a creature takes 1d10 damage for every 2 squares (10 feet) it fell, to a maximum of 50d10.
 The creature lands prone, unless it avoids taking damage from the fall.

 ## Vision and Light